-The 15 Stations of the Cross vectorized for cutting plotter, sandblasting and engraving
+Scriptural Way of the Cross vectorized for cutting plotter, sandblasting and engraving

 VECTOR CHRISTIAN IMAGES TO DOWNLOAD

-We have vectorized the current stations of the Cross (also known as The Scriptural Way of the Cross or Scriptural Stations of the Cross), to cut vinyl and sandblast masks, engraving and screen printing, but also can be used in any printing system.
+We have vectorized the modern version of the stations of the Cross (also known as The Scriptural Way of the Cross or Scriptural Stations of the Cross), to cut vinyl and sandblast masks, engraving and screen printing, but also can be used in any printing system.
 These are the 15 stations that Pope John Paul II established in 1991 as Way of the Cross, replacing some of the previous ones, so that all the stations were based exclusively on the stories narrated in the New Testament.

 Click on the images to enlarge, read more or download it.

 These vector images of Scriptural Stations of the Cross are High Quality PostScript format with the minimum number of nodes and its contours are smooth and soft, with no "jumps" in diagonal or curved lines so that you can use it in your plotter quickly and easily.